readjfb/TBS_DC2022-Code/README.md

 Development using PlatformIO in VSCode || Code to be executed on Teensy 4.0

 ## Current Status
-Robot is working with dead reckoning via encoders
+Robot is working with dead reckoning via encoders.
 We were hoping to use gyroscopes/ IMU, but didn't recieve the parts Robot dispenses tokens continuously while moving
 Due to time constraints, we were not able to execute the robot as completely as we would have liked, but completed the task to a satisfactory level